synpulse8-opensource/pulse8-semantic-search-plugin-for-strapi/README.md

 | **Searchable fields** | Top-level fields the plugin reads to build embedding text.                                                                                                                                                                                  | `title, description, blocks` |
 | **Populate fields**   | Relations, components, dynamic zones, or media fields to load from the database.
 Scalar fields (strings, numbers, booleans, dates) are always included automatically and should **not** be listed here.
 Leave empty to populate all fields. | `blocks, author, coverImage` |

 > **Important**: The `populateFields` setting only accepts relation, component, dynamic zone, and media field names.
 Scalar fields like `title`, `description`, `slug`, etc. are always returned by Strapi and do not need to be populated.
 Adding a scalar field to `populateFields` will cause a validation error.
+See [Strapi's REST API](https://docs.strapi.io/dev-docs/api/rest/populate-select) for more details.

 ### Similarity Scores